 Added by Venkatesan M on May 7, 2018 at 9:30pm —

 Enterprises are learning fast about the relevance and use of AI and Cognitive Computing platforms.
 Before adopting AI and Cognitive Computing platforms, enterprises must focus on designing the right strategy for their business.
-A data-driven strategy is very important to derive the maximum benefit from the platform that will help to interpret data and provide accurate… Continue
+A data-driven strategy is very important to derive the maximum benefit from the platform that will help to interpret data and provide… Continue

 Added by Dileep Srinivasan on May 2, 2018 at 5:30pm —